• Skip to main content

 Medicare Supplement Plan N is similar to Plan D, but covers Medicare Part B coinsurance costs differently.
 Due to its lower cost and good coverage, it's catching the attention of many New Hampshire seniors.
 Here are the 10 best Medigap Plan N policies available in New Hampshire based on our reviews (click for details):

-The Medicare.gov website has a plan finder tool.
-It shows the average cost of Medicare Supplement plans in New Hampshire.
-What the government tool doesn't provide is the exact premium, rate increase history, AM Best rating score, and household discounts.
+The official Medicare website has a Medicare Supplement plan finder tool that shows you the cost of supplemental Medicare insurance in New Hampshire.
+But it's just a range.
+What the tool does not give you is the exact premium, rate increase history, rating scores, and household discounts.

-Our FREE Medicare Supplement Plan Rate Quote Service provides rates for all insurers, household discounts, AM Best ratings, Medigap rate increases by company, and more.
+Our FREE Medicare Supplement Plan Rate Quote Service is the best way to get the exact monthly premium for all carriers, household discounts, AM Best ratings, Medicare Supplement rate increase history, and more.

 The next step is to get a FREE Medigap Rate Comparison Report.
 It will arm you with all of the information you need to make an informed decision.